REPORT AN OUTAGE

 What is a Basic Facilities Charge?

 The Basic Facilities Charge is used to ensure all operational costs incurred for providing electricity to your homes, are met.
 These days, every service we use has a monthly charge to cover the cost of providing that service, such as electricity, cell phones, and internet.
-These fees are monthly minimum.
+These fees are a monthly minimum charge.
 When you need electricity, you only need to turn on the switch and you have lights or push a button on your TV remote and your TV comes on.
-What you don't see is behind the scenes your local cooperative investing in the equipment, facilities, and people needed to ensure the power is available when you turn on that light or push the button to turn on that tv.
-The Basic Facilities charge recovers costs - it does not increase revenue.
+What you don't see is behind the scenes your local cooperative investing in the equipment, facilities, and people needed to ensure the power is available when you turn on that light or push the button to turn on that TV.
+The Basic Facilities Charge simply allows the cooperative to recover costs and is not assessed for profit.
+Our basic facilities charge for members on our Residential Service Rate (R) increased from $40 to $45 per month from 2022 to 2023.

 Does everyone pay the same basic facilities charge regardless of their rate?